Hello56721/primality-test/README.md

-# primality test
+# Primality Test

-dont judge me im bad at python
+> dont judge me im bad at python
+- Neng Li

 A simple program to iterate the number of prime numbers in a certain range.
 Just run it from the command line and, well, yeah.